-Anna Malaika Tubbs is a writer and PhD student.
-She holds a Masters in Multidisciplinary Gender Studies from the University of Cambridge, and a Bachelors in Medical Anthropology from Stanford University.
+Anna Malaika Tubbs holds a Ph.D in Sociology and Masters in Multidisciplinary Gender Studies from the University of Cambridge in addition to a Bachelors in Medical Anthropology from Stanford University.
 Anna’s research, writing, and talks are centered on gender and race issues in the U.S., especially as these relate to the erasure of Black women.
-She is currently pursuing her PhD in Sociology at the University of Cambridge as a Bill and Melinda Gates scholar.

 Anna’s first book, The Three Mothers: How the Mothers of Martin Luther King, Jr, Malcolm X, and James Baldwin Shaped a Nation was released in February by Flatiron Books and has already received critical acclaim.

 Anna was also previously the First Partner of Stockton.
 In her role, she co-authored the “Report on the Status of Women in Stockton” to help guide future policy decisions with the experiences of diverse women in mind.
-She was recently featured in San Francisco Magazine as one of the Bay Area’s pivotal power brokers alongside other women changing the face of power and politics in our country.Download Bio
+She has been featured in Oprah Daily, People Magazine, USA Today, The Skimm, Fortune Magazine, MSNBC, C-Span, NPR, Forbes, The 19th News, GMA.com, Yahoo News, The Washington Post, Southern Living Magazine, and more.Download Bio

 The Three MothersHow the Mothers of Martin Luther King, Jr., Malcolm X, and James Baldwin Shaped a Nation